Skill Sheet: What You Will Learn Here

 - Identifying one’s unique style to sustain in the markets

-The diagram below illustrates the most popular trading styles:
+The diagram alongside illustrates the most popular types of trading in stock market or trading styles:

 As you have gathered, there are broadly two types of trading: